IamRam3/Hybrid_ALU/README.md

 - Implementing the design in FPGA and ASIC for real-world applications.

 - Exploring FinFET technology for better efficiency.

-### References

-Relevant research papers, books, and articles used in this study.

 ### Repository Structure